kjurdzinski/chimera_dbOTU_pipeline/README.md

 3. Run the pipeline using workflow_all.sh (You can use SLURM_chimera_dbOTU.sh to run a SLURM job, remember to modify according to your needs).
 Parameters:\
   I. your data type (no prefix), corresponding to ${your_data_type} in the data directory name.
 E.g. 16S if your data directory is called data_16S\
   II. -d \[0,1\] - maximum genetic distance allowed to be accepted for the species clusters (for dbOTU, see https://dbotu3.readthedocs.io/en/latest/getting-started.html#deciding-on-parameters).
 Default 0.1, for bacteria 0.03 is recomended\
-  III. -p \[0,1\] - distribution similarity p-value cut-off, 0.0005 by default.
+  III. -p \[0,1\] - distribution similarity p-value cut-off, 0.0005 by default.\
+The pipeline runs:\
+  I. chimera reduction with UCHIME v1
+  II. distribution and genetic similarity clustering using dbOTU v3

-4. If you downloaded your files and are sure you don't need the intermediate files, you can use clean.sh
+5. If you downloaded your files and are sure you don't need the intermediate files, you can use clean.sh

 ### Preparation